pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 For the first reason: efficiency is an important aspect.
 However, in practice it is not always the case that `inplace=True` improves anything.
 Some of the methods with an `inplace` keyword can actually work inplace, but others still make a copy under the hood anyway.
-In addition, with the introduction of Copy-on-Write, there are now other ways to avoid making unnecessary copies by default (without needing to specify a keyword).
+In addition, with the introduction of Copy-on-Write ([PDEP-7](^1)), there are now other ways to avoid making unnecessary copies by default (without needing to specify a keyword).
 The next section gives a detailed overview of those different cases.